Clobetasol use while Breastfeeding

 Drugs containing Clobetasol: Temovate, Clobex, Olux, Dermovate, Olux-E, Cormax, Embeline, Clobeta+Plus Ointment, Temovate E, Clobevate, Show all 15 »Cormax Scalp, Temovate Emollient, Clobeta+Plus Cream, Embeline E, Olux/Olux-E Kit

 Summary of Use during Lactation

 Clobetasol has not been studied during breastfeeding.
 Since only extensive application of the most potent corticosteroids may cause systemic effects in the mother, it is unlikely that short-term application of topical corticosteroids would pose a risk to the breastfed infant by passage into breastmilk.
 However, it would be prudent to use the least potent drug on the smallest area of skin possible.
 It is particularly important to ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
-Only the lower potency corticosteroids should be used on the nipple or areola where the infant could directly ingest the drugs from the skin.
+Only the lower potency corticosteroids should be used on the nipple or areola where the infant could directly ingest the drugs from the skin; clobetasol should be avoided on the nipple.
 Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.
 Any topical corticosteroid should be wiped off thoroughly prior to nursing if it is being applied to the breast or nipple area.

 Maternal Levels.
 Relevant published information was not found as of the revision date.